informatics-isi-edu/atlas-d2k-docs/docs/_docs/submitting_data/Standard-file-formats-for-data-submission.md

 permalink: /docs/standard-files-and-formats-for-submission/
 ---

-On this page, you'll find the standard files and formats agreed upon by the GUDMAP and RBK Consortium for data submissions:
+On this page, you'll find the standard files and formats agreed upon by the ATLAS-D2K Consortium for data submissions:

 Table of contents:
 - [General file format requirements](#general-file-format-requirements)